B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 • VAT on debits indicator (when the supplier opted in)

-• Supplier and buyer identifiers (including SIRET where applicable)
+• Supplier ID and buyer ID (including SIRET where applicable)

 • Invoice number, issue date, and totals